 If you have not found success with a CPAP machine, or if you would like to begin with a more conservative option, our dentists can make you an oral splint.
 Your small, custom-made device will fit over your teeth to reposition your jaw.
 This repositioning will tighten your soft palate and prevent your tongue from dropping into your airway.
 Research indicates that both CPAP and custom jaw repositioning devices yield comparable results for patients with mild or moderate sleep apnea.

-If you would like more information about obstructive sleep apnea treatment, we welcome you to call our Spring Hill or New Port Richey office today.
+If you would like more information about obstructive sleep apnea treatment, we welcome you to call our New Port Richey office today.